Joseph Driebeck Way, Marshfield, MA 02050, USA

 Habitats and Wildlife

 Harbor Park is situated right at the edge of Green Harbor itself.
 The Harbor Walk extends along the edge of the salt marsh from one side the harbor to the other.
 This is a prime location for spotting shorebirds.
-Snowy egrets are often seen in the marsh.
+Snowy egrets can often be observed in the marsh.

 The Green Harbor River finds its source in springs and ponds in Duxbury.
 It twists and turns through Marshfield via a large cranberry bog complex, the Green Harbor Golf Club, the Daniel Webster Wildlife Sanctuary, property owned by the Marshfield Municipal Airport, and Peter Igo Park.
 Just downstream of the Dyke Road bridge (and dike) it flows into the Atlantic Ocean at Green Harbor.